Essien steals spotlight in rare video dancing to Kwabena Kwabena's 2005 hit song

 His role centres on guiding youngsters, particularly those progressing from the Right to Dream Academy into senior football.

-Armed with a UEFA A License and additional courses in football management, Essien blends elite experience with growing tactical knowledge.
+Armed with a UEFA A Licence and additional courses in football management, Essien blends elite experience with growing tactical knowledge.

 His decorated career featured spells at Chelsea FC, Real Madrid and Olympique Lyonnais, alongside 59 appearances for Ghana, per Transfermarkt.